footdabmommy/wse/docs/source/index.rst

-Welcome to Lumache's documentation!
+Worst Server Ever documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+Welcome to the documentation for the Worst Server Ever!
+Here you can find information on commands and how to use them!

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Want to join the server?

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+IP: play.worstserverever.com

 .. note::